-A FLEXIm license key for CXFS.
-Linux 64-bit also requires a license for XVM.
+- To avoid problems during metadata server recovery/relocation, all potential metadata servers should have as much memory as the active metadata server. - A FLEXIm license key for CXFS.
+Linux also requires a license for XVM.

 XVM provides a mirroring feature.
 If you want to access a mirrored volume from a given node in the cluster, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
-Only those nodes that will access the mirrored volume must be licensed.
+Except for Linux systems, which always require an XVM license, only those nodes that will access the mirrored volume must be licensed.
 For information about purchasing this license, see your sales representative.